The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 What this means for you

 Here's what the studies actually show at each extract's normal dose.
-KSM-66 has the deepest evidence — 24+ human trials, including a landmark trial reporting about a 28% drop in cortisol and a 44% drop in perceived stress at 600mg/day.
+KSM-66 has the deepest evidence base of any ashwagandha extract, including a landmark trial that reported a statistically significant drop in cortisol and in perceived stress at 600mg/day versus placebo.
 Sensoril is more concentrated and studied at a lower dose, including a strength-training trial.
-Shoden is the most concentrated, with smaller, more preliminary human trials at 120–240mg reporting lower cortisol and hormonal shifts at a tiny dose.
+Shoden is the most concentrated, with smaller, more preliminary human trials at 120–240mg reporting lower cortisol at a tiny dose.
 For stress and cortisol specifically, KSM-66's evidence is the strongest and most repeated.
-These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+These statements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.

 Understanding the withanolide percentages of each extract is useful, but the more important question is: what does the clinical research actually show at each extract's standard dose?

-KSM-66 has the deepest evidence base of any ashwagandha extract, with over 24 published human randomized controlled trials.
-In a 60-day, randomized, double-blind, placebo-controlled trial published in the Indian Journal of Psychological Medicine (2012), 600mg/day of a high-concentration full-spectrum ashwagandha root extract (300mg twice daily) was associated with a statistically significant reduction in serum cortisol compared to placebo (P=0.0006), alongside significant improvements across standardized stress-assessment scales (P<0.0001).
-A separate 2019 randomized, double-blind, placebo-controlled trial (Salve et al., Cureus) likewise found that 600mg/day of ashwagandha root extract over 8 weeks was associated with a statistically significant reduction in serum cortisol versus placebo (P<0.0001).
+KSM-66 has the deepest evidence base of any ashwagandha extract.
+In a 60-day, randomized, double-blind, placebo-controlled trial published in the Indian Journal of Psychological Medicine (2012), 600mg/day of a high-concentration full-spectrum ashwagandha root extract (300mg twice daily) was associated with a statistically significant reduction in serum cortisol compared to placebo, alongside significant improvements across standardized stress-assessment scales.
+A separate 2019 randomized, double-blind, placebo-controlled trial (Salve et al., Cureus) likewise found that 600mg/day of ashwagandha root extract over 8 weeks was associated with a statistically significant reduction in serum cortisol versus placebo.
 These remain among the most-cited cortisol and stress data points in ashwagandha research and have not yet been replicated at similar scale for Sensoril or Shoden.

 Sensoril is standardized to a higher withanolide concentration (approximately 10%) than KSM-66 (approximately 5%), which allows effective dosing as low as 125-250mg — roughly half the capsule load.
 Published human research on Sensoril includes a 12-week randomized controlled trial at 500mg/day that reported greater strength gains versus placebo.
 Its higher concentration lets a comparable withanolide dose fit a smaller capsule load, making it a convenient option for lower-dose daily protocols.

 Shoden is the most concentrated extract studied in humans, standardized to 35% withanolide glycosides — nearly 7x the concentration of KSM-66.
-Human trials of Shoden dosed between 120 and 240mg daily have reported reductions in morning cortisol and changes in hormonal markers such as testosterone, though its evidence base is substantially smaller and more preliminary than KSM-66's.
+Human trials of Shoden dosed between 120 and 240mg daily have reported reductions in morning cortisol, though its evidence base is substantially smaller and more preliminary than KSM-66's.
 Shoden's primary advantage is maximum active compound delivery at minimum dose — relevant for users sensitive to capsule volume or who are optimizing for withanolide density per serving.

 Matching the extract to the goal: KSM-66 has the most RCT support for stress, cortisol, and athletic performance outcomes.
 Sensoril may be preferred for its higher concentration and lower-dose protocols.
 Shoden is positioned for maximum potency per milligram when evidence breadth is less important than concentrated delivery.
 FormulaForge supplements are not intended to diagnose, treat, cure, or prevent any disease.
 Consult your healthcare provider before starting any new supplement regimen.